bevry/cachely/README.md

     log: console.log
 })

-// do an initial fetch of the dat cachely
+// do an initial fetch of the data cachely
     .resolve()
     .catch(console.error)